APRILIA RACING S.R.L.

 • they must provide the supervisory boards with correct and complete information regarding the Company’s economic, patrimonial or financial situation;

-Only employees with specific authorisation may have contact with the press and said employees shall disseminate information on the company which is truthful and in compliance with laws and regulations in force and internal procedures adopted by the Company relating to the management of confidential information.
+Only specifically authorised employees may have relations with the press and the same must disseminate information about the Company corresponding to the truth in compliance with the laws, current regulations and internal procedures adopted by the Company concerning the management of confidential information.

 Employers, senior managers and persons in charge, all employees and external service providers are required to apply and observe regulations on the protection of health and safety at work.
 In particular, in order to minimise potential risk of injury in the workplace, compliance with accident prevention regulations, as well as individual and collective preventive measures established and communicated by the Company through specific instructions, equipment and training programmes is required.
 In this context, employees must consider themselves responsible for adequate management of safety and, therefore, must avoid exposing themselves or other workers to hazards which might cause injury or harm.

-Relating to receiving stolen property, money laundering and self-laundering, the Company:
+With regard to receiving stolen goods and money laundering, the Company:

 - verifies the regularity of payments, with reference to the full correspondence between beneficiaries/payers of payments and counterparties actually involved in the transaction;